Eagle Saints

 There’s a place in the Lord: that’s His rest.

-This song parallels a picture of God’s rest that an illustrator created, with a person relaxing on a leaf while the wind blows it gently wheresoever it will.
+No struggle, strain, labor in vain, worry, blame, fear nor doubt!
+This song parallels a picture of God’s rest that an illustrator created, with a person relaxing on a leaf while the wind blows it wheresoever it will.
 This rest is being with the Lord, the love of our life, perfectly relaxed and at peace.
 It is His place of rest while we are serving Him.
 We seek for it as we seek Him, our wonderful amazing God of the universe who actually loves us and wants to be in communion with us.

-What is true, honest, just, pure, lovely, and of good report—all the time and in all ways— but our Lord?
-These are the qualities of His kingdom that live within us.
-It is ever increasing as He nurtures and feeds the seed of His word into the crop producing the fruit of His nature.
+What is true, honest, just, pure, lovely, and of good report, all the time and in all ways, but our Lord?
+Such are His qualities, the nature of His kingdom living within.
+The kingdom of righteousness, peace and joy is ever increasing as He nurtures and feeds the seed of His word into the crop that produces the fruit of His nature.
 There is a way to live in this world and not be of it.
-It is God’s way and He makes the path straight before us.
-We can “mark” or ponder this path before us and keep our eyes upon it, forgetting the past:

 For as he thinketh in his heart, so is he.”
 Proverbs 23:7 KJV

 What you focus on will be what’s attracted to you.
 When we become defeated and discouraged in this life of adversity, how we need someone to speak a good word to us, an encouraging word, a word that builds up our faith and hope.
-God’s word is just that and the power of His love is stronger than anything!
-Oh that we could remember and live this way with those we love, let alone all others God tells us to pray for and extend our hearts of concern to in the world.
+God’s word is just that and the power of His love is stronger than anything.
+Oh that we could remember and live this way with those we love, let alone all others God tells us to pray for and extend our hearts of concern to in th isworld.

 It’s harder for some Christians to do this than others, depending on how they were taught and the nature God gave them in their mother’s womb.
-Some people are just naturally more critical and negative, even believing this is the way to “help” others around them become better people.
-Many a preacher does this when they focus upon sin, rail against the evil ways of this world, and predict doom and destruction to those who do not listen.
-More than one Christian reports more about what the enemy is doing in their lives than what the Lord is accomplishing within them, particularly through adversity.
+Some people are just naturally more critical and negative, even believing this is the way to help others become better people.
+Many a preacher is doing this when they focus upon sin, rail against the evil ways of this world, and predict doom and destruction to those who do not listen.
+More than one Christian reports more about what the enemy is doing in their lives than what the Lord is accomplishing within them, particularly through times of adversity.

 Turn your eyes upon Jesus